sonali51/FacadeDesignPattern/README.md

 This project implements a home theater management system using the Facade design pattern, simplifying the control of components like the projector, sound system, and DVD player through a single interface.
 It includes unit testing with mock objects to ensure correct behavior.

+### Environment
+The project builds and runs with Visual Studio Community 2022 when the required workloads are installed.